frc6506/docs/gitHubAdmin/quickGuides/membersQuickSetup.md

 # How to Add New Members

-This guide will explain how to add new members to the gitHub organization and then add them to the appropriate team.
+This guide will explain how to add new members to the GitHub organization and then add them to the appropriate team.

 ## Adding people to the GitHub organization